PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 Each of our point to point services (`adderservice` and `auditservice`) must be accessed using a clearly defined message structure.
 As capability is added to a service, additional messages may be added but the code in the service is never directly accessible by the consumer.
 For our bus based service (`eventservice`) the consumer is not even directly connected, it simply passes a message and forgets.

 #### Vertical separation
-Our services are maintain strong vertical bounds.
+Our services maintain strict vertical boundaries.
 This includes keeping state separate at the data layer.
 This is an important concept.
 Notice that whilst the same MongoDB container is being used the `auditservice` and the `eventservice` use completely separate collections.
 No two services should modify the same collection/table.
 If data from one area is needed by another service, lateral communication happens between services.

 For instance the reporting tool (a symbolic service) does not connect to MongoDB to extract data.
 Rather it asks the `eventservice` to perform this task.
 As a system grows in functionality it's important that this vertical separation always be maintained.
 If the discipline of full stack vertical separation is not adhered to, the usual result is a distributed monolith.
 This typically leads to a terrible combination of the negative tradeoffs of both large monolithic applications and distributed systems.